The best deals in the 2021 January sales – follow live

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-January sales 2022 live: Best post-Boxing Day deals from Superdrug, Nintendo, Dyson and more
+January sales 2022 – live: Today’s best post-Boxing Day deals from Currys, Whistles, M&S and more

 Whether it’s AirPods, a Dyson vacuum or an Emma mattress, we’ve got you covered on the hottest offers to shop now

-It’s almost a new year, and that means one thing in the world of bargain hunting: the arrival of the January sales.
+It’s officially New Year’s Eve, and that means one thing in the world of bargain hunting: the imminent arrival of the January sales.

 Following on from the major Boxing Day reductions, the likes of Amazon, Currys and Argos to John Lewis & Partners and Zara usually slash their prices even further to mark the start of January.
 And we’re on hand to bring you the very best deals and discounts across clothes, beauty, tech, toys, home appliances and more as they happen.